1. What does VBA stand for?

 In Excel, there is a macro recorder that can help you to record almost all the activities that you perform and generate all code at the backend.
 If you see, on the developer tab there’s a button with the name “Record Macro”.

-When you click on this to show a dialog box to enter details of the macro that you are going to record, and once you do that click OK to start recording.
+When you click on this it shows a dialog box to enter details of the macro that you are going to record, and once you do that click OK to start recording.

 Here is a complete guide to learning how to record a macro.